Our directorates are the important professional services providing administrative support to the University.

 UK/EU and international partnership arrangements (including compliance activities), Erasmus and student exchange programmes

 We advise the University on sector requirements and best practice in each of these areas, providing a fair and consistent quality framework while safeguarding standards.
-We also support the implementation of University and Faculty strategies.
+We also support the implementation of University strategies.

 The Business Planning Directorate supports the Vice-Chancellor & the Senior Management Team in making decisions to fulfil the University’s strategic plan.
 Functions include: